UniMath/agda-unimath/src/real-numbers/dedekind-real-numbers.lagda.md

       subset-lower-complement-upper-cut-lower-cut-ℝ
 ```

-The upper cut is the subtype of rationals bounded below by some element of the
-complement of the lower cut.
+#### The upper cut is the subtype of rationals bounded below by some element of the complement of the lower cut

 ```agda
 module _